ToniWilliams1/CitySpacesNY/README.md

 ## Optimizations

 This project is still in beta.
-New features include real time weather updates and ability to share opportunities via email.
+New features include the ability to share opportunities via email.

 ## [Demo](https://luxebar.netlify.app/)
 <img src="https://user-images.githubusercontent.com/100317017/204971083-44b43493-0ea7-457f-a6a0-a0b736904d5e.png">